MicrosoftDocs/defender-docs/defender-xdr/managed-detection-and-response-xdr.md

 :::image type="content" source="media/incidents-xdr-1.png" alt-text="Screenshot of Incidents page showing the Tags, Status, Assigned to, Classification, and Determination fields." lightbox="media/incidents-xdr-1.png":::

 If an incident is classified as _False Positive_ or _Informational_, _Expected Activity_, then the incident's **Status** field gets updated to _Resolved_.
 Our experts then conclude their work on this incident and the **Assigned to** field gets updated to _Unassigned_.
-Our experts may share updates from their investigation and their conclusion when resolving an incident.
-These updates are posted under _Investigation Summary_ in the incident's **Managed Response** flyout panel.
+Our experts might share updates from their investigation and their conclusion when resolving an incident.
+These updates are posted under _Investigation Summary_ in the incident's **Managed response** flyout panel.

 Otherwise, if an incident is classified as _True Positive_, our experts then identify the required response actions that need to be performed.
 The method in which the actions are performed depends on the permissions and access levels you have given the Defender Experts for XDR service.
 [Learn more about granting permissions to our experts](get-started-xdr.md#grant-permissions-to-our-experts).